Dharan-kumar/rpi_diff_hw_control/README.md

 # rpi_diff_drive

 ## Overview

-`rpi_diff_drive` is a ROS2 Hardware Interface for Raspberry Pi GPIO Control.
-This ROS2 package provides a ros2 control hardware interface for controlling motors connected to Raspberry Pi GPIO pins on Diffbot.
+`rpi_diff_drive` is a Hardware Interface for Raspberry Pi GPIO Control.
+This ROS2 package provides a ros2_control hardware interface for controlling motors connected to Raspberry Pi GPIO pins on Robot here i'm using Diffbot.
 It is specifically designed for use with the Differntial Drive robot platform.
 The package utilizes the pigpio library to handle GPIO control, PWM, and frequency settings.

 ## Features

 - Control GPIO pins on a Raspberry Pi 4.
 - Read the state of GPIO pins.
 - Write high or low states to GPIO pins.
-- Integrates with the ROS 2 control framework.
+- Integrates with the ROS2_Control framework.

 ## Programming Languages Used